Home run: Back-to-back

 On September 30, 1997, in the sixth inning of Game One of the American League Division Series between the New York Yankees and Cleveland Indians, Tim Raines, Derek Jeter and Paul O'Neill hit back-to-back-to-back home runs for the Yankees.
 Raines' home run tied the game.
 New York went on to win 8–6.
 This was the first occurrence of three home runs in a row ever in postseason play.
 The Boston Red Sox repeated the feat in Game Four of the 2007 American League Championship Series, also against the Indians.
 The Indians returned the favor in Game One of the 2016 American League Division Series.

-Twice in MLB history have two brothers hit back-to-back home runs.
+Twice in MLB history, two brothers have hit back-to-back home runs.
 On April 23, 2013, brothers Melvin Upton Jr. (formerly B.J.
 Upton) and Justin Upton hit back-to-back home runs.
 The first time was on September 15, 1938, when Lloyd Waner and Paul Waner performed the feat.

 Simple back-to-back home runs are a relatively frequent occurrence.
-If a pitcher gives up a homer, he might have his concentration broken and might alter his normal approach in an attempt to "make up for it" by striking out the next batter with some fastballs.
+If a pitcher gives up a home run, he might have his concentration broken and might alter his normal approach in an attempt to "make up for it" by striking out the next batter with some fastballs.
 Sometimes the next batter will be expecting that and will capitalize on it.
 A notable back-to-back home run of that type in World Series play involved "Babe Ruth's called shot" in 1932, which was accompanied by various Ruthian theatrics, yet the pitcher, Charlie Root, was allowed to stay in the game.
 He delivered just one more pitch, which Lou Gehrig drilled out of the park for a back-to-back shot, after which Root was removed from the game.

-In Game 3 of the 1976 NLCS, George Foster and Johnny Bench hit back-to-back homers in the last of the ninth off Ron Reed to tie the game.
+In Game 3 of the 1976 NLCS, George Foster and Johnny Bench hit back-to-back home runs in the last of the ninth off Ron Reed to tie the game.
 The Series-winning run was scored later in the inning.

 Another notable pair of back-to-back home runs occurred on September 14, 1990, when Ken Griffey Sr. and Ken Griffey Jr. hit back-to-back home runs, off Kirk McCaskill, the only father-and-son duo to do so in Major League history.

 On May 2, 2002, Bret Boone and Mike Cameron of the Seattle Mariners hit back-to-back home runs off starter Jon Rauch in the first inning of a game against the Chicago White Sox.
 The Mariners batted around in the inning, and Boone and Cameron came up to bat against reliever Jim Parque with two outs, again hitting back-to-back home runs and becoming the only pair of teammates to hit back-to-back home runs twice in the same inning.